JeyDotC/Hirudo/README.md

 * [index.php](http://github.com/JeyDotC/Hirudo/blob/master/index.php): This is the main entry point for the stand alone version, it just instantiates the ModulesManager class and makes it execute.

 * [hirudo.php](http://github.com/JeyDotC/Hirudo/blob/master/hirudo.php): This is the main entry point for the Joomla! version, it just instantiates the ModulesManager class and makes it execute wraped into a Joomla! controller.
-In order to make it work as a component just rename this file with the name of your component.
+* [hirudo.xml](http://github.com/JeyDotC/Hirudo/blob/master/hirudo.xml): This this file installs hirudo on Joomla!.

 * [hirudo6.info](http://github.com/JeyDotC/Hirudo/blob/master/hirudo6.info),
 [hirudo7.info](http://github.com/JeyDotC/Hirudo/blob/master/hirudo7.info),